-Your podcast is audio content, and while your time and effort is undoubtedly going to go into creating and curating excellent content, don’t forget the visual component of a podcast.
+Your podcast is audio content, and while your time and effort is undoubtedly going to go into creating and curating excellent content, don’t forget the visual component of your podcast.

 That’s right — your podcast cover should NOT be an afterthought.
 It’s the first thing people will see about your podcast, and if you have subpar art for your cover, some people may not get past it.

-Put some time and energy into creating an excellent podcast cover that will draw in listeners to your amazing podcast.
+Put some time and energy into creating an excellent podcast cover that will draw in listeners to your show.
 Here’s how.